 “If there’s something to be learned by me, HP Mallory, Selena Kitt, Karen McQuestion, Amanda Hocking, LJ Sellers, Michael R. Sullivan, and the many other indies currently doing well, it’s that good books can find a wide audience without New York.
 But before that can happen, those books have to be self-published.” ––J.A.
 Konrath

 “Write the best book you can, producing the best final product you can, using whatever set of tools and methods you favour.” ––Kevin McLaughlin

-There is also a long list of famous historical writers who self-published at some point in their career.
+There are also many famous historical writers who self-published at some point in their career.
 This includes notable authors such as Poe, Blake, Austin, Whitman, Proust, Woolf and more.
-However, that is a whole other topic.
-But if it is one that interests you, you can begin to learn this history here.
+However, this is a whole other topic.
+To learn more, start here.
 Their stories are also inspiring.